Technical Note 2186

 Reflection for the Web 2011 (All Editions)

-The Profiler feature, introduced in Reflection for the Web 9.5, can be used to customize user access to menus, dialog boxes, and toolbars in web-based terminal sessions.
+The Profiler feature can be used to customize user access to menus, dialog boxes, and toolbars in web-based terminal sessions.
 This feature replaces and enhances the "user menu level" configuration options in previous versions.

 About the Profiler